shrey1608/Housie-number-generator/README.md

 # Housie-number-generator
-Generate a random ticket for housie/Bingo.
+Generate a random ticket for housie/Bingo.<br>
-Just open The Html file and get instant 6 tickets to get more tickets just refresh the page.
+Just open The Html file and get instant 6 tickets.<br>
+to get more tickets just refresh the page.<br>